PhantomTheCat/Book-Smart-Quake/README.md

 # Book-Smart-Quake
 Repository for my Quake map called Book Smart, a medieval-style library map with some demonic imagery.
 The current release can be found in the releases of the GitHub Repository.

-Final Walkthrough Video Link: https://youtu.be/gn9HQ-WliFk
+Final Walkthrough Video Link (Also in the Wiki Pages): https://youtu.be/gn9HQ-WliFk

 ## In-Engine Screenshots: